 - IVOM Label: Alien Hunter/IVOM label component.

-clicking on a region label (RGP or SIGIVOM region) display informations of the selected region.
+Clicking on a region label (RGP or SIGIVOM region) display information on the selected region.

-item A: region label, begin position, end position.
+item A: region label, begin position and end position.

-item B: export gene list of the region to a gene cart.
+item B: export genes in the region to a gene cart.

-item C: color Intensity Balance in correlation with similarity results.
-Modify minLrap, maxLrap or identity % to view gene correspondences in compared organisms.
+item C: color intensity Bblance in correlation with similarity results.
+Modify minLrap, maxLrap or identity % to view gene correspondences in reference genomes.

 MoveTo: display MaGe viewer centered on selected gene.

 Label: gene label.

 GC Region: indicates if gene GC percentage differs more than one standard deviation (+1SD) or two standard deviation (+2SD) from the whole genome.

 SIGI: purple if gene belongs to a SIGI-HMM region.